MyScript/MyScriptJS/README.md

     }
   });
 ```

-6. Launch a local webserver and browse the sample
+6. Launch a local webserver and browse the sample.

 ## Examples